The Laser Interferometer Space Antenna mission in Greece White Paper: Opportunities for further involvement of Greece in LISA

-Key components of the scientific payload of LISA, such as the LISA phasemeter, are Analogue to Digital Converters (ADCs), which need to be of high speed and high performance, while having stringent power dissipation (thermal) requirements.
-SPACE-ASICS (SA) and Democritus University of Thrace (DUTH) personnel have acquired their pioneering expertise in the development of radiation-hardened (RH), low power, space qualified mixed Analog/Digital ASICs, through their over 20-year long participation in Advanced Technology ESA projects and a series of NASA Missions.
-The ASICs are radiation hardened by design to a TID of up to 1 Mrad and SEE (Single Event Effect) levels such as: SEL immune up to 82 MeV/mg/cm2 and SEU free up to 57 MeV/mg/cm2.
-Relevant past and ongoing developments include: (a) The ETM-ASIC, a RH Essential Telemetry ASIC with a 12-bit ADC capable of autonomous data acquisition in 32 differential analog (voltage and/or temperature) and 16 differential digital inputs allowing telemetry of critical S/C subsystems to ground even in the case the S/C OBC is not available.
-The device can also be used as a miniaturized low-power Remote Terminal Unit (RTU) in space systems and instruments, minimizing the need for cabling and interface circuitry.
-The ETM-ASIC has completed Qualification Campaign and successfully passed Lot Acceptance Tests (according to ESCC9000).
-FM Qualified Components are available to users. (b) The MCI-ASIC, a mixed signal Analog Front End ASIC for Multichannel (16 channels) Data Acquisition from Image Sensors at 20 Msps.
-Each channel includes a CDS, a PGA, a 12-bit ADC, an offset DAC and a serializer.
-In addition, the ASIC contains all the timing generation logic (DLL at 320 MHz for the CDS, and PLL for the serializers).
-It is now baselined for many star trackers and sun sensors under development. (c) A High Resolution (16-bit) Multichannel (8 channel) ASIC at 20 Msps is currently under development based on the integration of two existing SA developments, namely: a prototype single channel 16-bit ADC ASIC at 20 Msps (including an AFE), and the 16 channel MCI ASIC. (d) QUAD-ADC ASIC: SA has performed Preliminary Design of a 4-channel ADC IC with a resolution of 12-14 bits at 80 Msps based on the accumulated experience from all the above relevant developments.
-The 4-channel ADC IC consists of the ADC core, a Voltage Reference, Test circuitry for the EM model, Calibration/Correction logic for meeting all the performance specifications.
-As far as the core ADC design is concerned, SA is involved in the design of a time interleaved 12-bit ADC at 160 Msps.
-The QUAD-ADC ASIC will be critical for a number of LISA Science Instruments.
-Related to ASIC developments, SA and DUTH have extensive experience in the testing, verification, qualification and characterization campaigns of ASICs, including thermal and radiation testing, which are essential steps in the development of a space mission's components.
+Key components of the scientific payload of LISA, such as the LISA phase-meter, are Analogue to Digital Converters (ADCs), which need to be of high speed and high performance, while having stringent power dissipation (thermal) requirements.
+SPACE-ASICS (SA) and Democritus University of Thrace (DUTH) personnel have acquired their pioneering expertise in the development of radiation-hardened (RH), low power, space qualified mixed Analog/Digital ASICs, through their over 20-year long participation in Advanced Technology ESA projects and a series of NASA Missions\footnote{These include the ETM-ASIC, a RH Essential Telemetry ASIC with a 12-bit ADC, the MCI-ASIC, a mixed signal Analog Front End ASIC for Multichannel (16 channels) Data Acquisition at 20 Msps, and a prototype high-resolution (16-bit) multichannel (8 channel) ASIC at 20 Msps.}.
+Related to ASIC developments, SA and DUTH have extensive experience in the testing, verification, qualification and characterization campaigns of ASICs, including thermal and radiation testing, which are essential steps in the development of a space mission's components\footnote{Radiation hardened is achieved by design, reaching a TID of up to 1 Mrad and SEE (Single Event Effect) levels such as: SEL immune up to 82 MeV/mg/cm2 and SEU free up to 57 MeV/mg/cm2, and qualification and testing have been done under ESA}.

 In conclusion, even though the design of LISA is in an advanced state, we believe that Greek companies and research institutes might still have a role to play in the development and construction of hardware for LISA, as well as in testing and qualification campaigns.